Frequently Asked Questions

 What types of trees does the emerald ash borer attack?

-In North America, it is only found in ash trees – green, white, black, blue, pumpkin, Marshall seedless, Autumn Purple and Summit are examples of susceptible species and cultivars.
+In North America, it is found in ash trees.
+Green, white, black, blue, pumpkin, Marshall seedless, Autumn Purple and Summit are examples of susceptible species and cultivars.
 Ash trees in any setting (forest, landscape, woodlots, or fencerows) have been affected in infested areas.
 Branches as small as 1 inch diameter to trunks exceeding 2 feet in diameter have been colonized by this beetle.
+Recently, EAB was also found to attack the white-fringe tree.

 What happens to infested ash trees?